 - 10 - 14 lb. turkey* (fresh or frozen and fully thawed)

 - Kosher salt and freshly ground black pepper

 - 1 medium yellow onion, cut into quarters

 - 1/2 bunch Chopped fresh parsley

-Transfer turkey to a large roasting pan with a roasting rack (if you are looking to buy one I have this one).
+- Transfer turkey to a large roasting pan with a roasting rack (if you are looking to buy one I have this one - affiliate link).

-Bake in preheated oven until thickest portion of thigh (without touching bone) registers 165 degrees on a probe thermometer or instant read thermometer, about 2 hours 20 minutes to 3 hours 30 minutes***, while tenting top of turkey with aluminum foil during baking as needed to prevent excessive browning.
+- Bake in preheated oven until thickest portion of thigh (without touching bone) registers 175 degrees on a probe thermometer or instant read thermometer and the breast registers 165 in the thickest portion, about 2 hours 20 minutes to 3 hours 30 minutes.*** Tent top of turkey with aluminum foil during baking as needed to prevent excessive browning.